amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_02.md

 It looks like we're missing at least one component registration.
 In addition to components we define ourselves, Amethyst has a lot of internal systems and components it uses to keep things running.
-For simplicity, these have been wrapped up into "Bundles" which add a set of related components, systems, and resources to the world.
+For simplicity, these have been wrapped up into "Bundles" which include related components, systems, and resources.
 We can add these to our Application using the `with_bundle` method, and in fact we already have one of these in `main.rs`: the `RenderBundle`.

 As it turns out, the components we're missing are `Transform` and `LocalTransform`, and we can add those with the `TransformBundle`, which will